greenelab/wenda_gpu_paper/README.md

 # wenda_gpu_paper

 This repository has all the scripts run to perform the analysis in the wenda_gpu paper (preprint forthcoming).
-For the reusable software, go here: https://github.com/greenelab/wenda_gpu.
+For the software package that this repo analyzes, go here: https://github.com/greenelab/wenda_gpu.

 The goal of the paper is to demonstrate that our new implementation of weighted elastic net domain adaptation, called wenda_gpu, is significantly faster than the original CPU method while returning comparable results.